-Chemical peels are cosmetic treatments that involve the careful exfoliation of the skin using an acid.
+Chemical peels are cosmetic treatments that involve using acids to exfoliate the skin.

-Chemical peels affect two layers of the skin: the epidermis and the dermis.
+Chemical peels can affect two layers of the skin, the epidermis and the dermis.
 The epidermis is the visible outer layer, and the dermis sits just beneath.
 This deeper layer contains nerve endings, sweat glands, and hair follicles.

-A chemical peel removes a controlled amount of skin cells from the epidermis.
+All chemical peels remove a controlled amount of skin cells from the epidermis.
 A stronger peel may also remove a small part of the dermis.

-During a chemical peel, a dermatologist applies the exfoliant acid first to the thicker areas of skin, such as the chin, nose, and cheeks, before applying it to the thinner areas around the eyes and mouth.
+During a chemical peel, a dermatologist applies an exfoliant acid — first to the thicker areas of skin, such as the chin, nose, and cheeks, and then to the thinner areas around the eyes and mouth.